KevinBatdorf/animate-in-view/readme.txt

 = Why a block and not just extend all blocks? =

 This keeps block functionality composable.
 This block is very lightweight and does the minimum it needs to keep track of the blocks on screen and just animate them in.
 I want to avoid adding bulk to the front end of the site, so this plugin will remain feature minimum.

+= What happens when I deactivate the plugin? =

+Because the block wraps other blocks, deactivating the plugin will confuse WordPress and the editor will ask you to either re-install or attempt to recover the block as html.
+If you must uninstall this plugin, I recommend you drag the inner blocks out of the Animate In View block before deactivating.
+Open an issue on GitHub if you want to discuss this further.

 == Screenshots ==